 - BA – Southwestern University, cum laude, 2003

 - Represented a contractor in a $42 million construction defect dispute and a $2 million payment claim through trial court and bankruptcy proceedings.
-Representation included obtaining a lien to secure a payment claim.
+Representation included obtaining a lien to secure a payment claim and resulted in favorable settlement.

 - Represented multiple municipally-owned utility and electric cooperatives in a group of related breach-of-contract suits against an electric utility provider.
 All cases were resolved by an agreement.